SIC-POVMs and orders of real quadratic fields: Conjectures on counting geometric equivalence classes and Galois multiplets of Weyl--Heisenberg SICs

-For the SIC problem, we are specifically interested in the case when $\Delta = \Delta_d = (d+1)(d-3)$ for some integer $d$.
+For the SIC problem, we specifically consider the case when $\Delta = \Delta_d = (d+1)(d-3)$ for some integer $d$.
 In this case, the class monoid $\ClM(\OO_{\!\Delta_d})$ may be understood through bijections with other sets of number-theoretic interest.